Some Notes on Finite Sets

 \proof Let $E$ contain a Dedekind-infinite set $F$ and so there exists an injective mapping $h : F \to F$ which is not surjective.
 Define $g : E \to E$ by letting $g(x) = h(x)$ if $x \in F$ and $g(x) = x $ if $x\in E \setminus F$.
 Then $g$ is injective but not surjective and hence $E$ is Dedekind-infinite. \eop

 \startsection{Finite ordinals}

 In this section we study finite ordinals using the standard approach introduced by von Neumann \cite{vonn}.
 As in Section~\ref{iterators} we denote the class of all finite sets by $\,\fin$.
 Let $\vonn : \fin \to \fin$ be the mapping given by $\vonn(A) = A \cup \{A\}$ for each finite set $A$.
-If we iterate the operation $\vonn$ starting with the empty set and label the resulting sets using the natural numbers then we obtain the following:
+Note that $\vonn(A)$ is either equal to $A$ or to the disjoint union of $A$ and the singleton set $\{A\}$ and in the latter case we say that $A$ is \definition{$\sigma$-regular}.